open-telemetry/opentelemetry.io/content/en/docs/instrumentation/rust/getting-started.md

 ---
 title: Getting Started
-# prettier-ignore
-cSpell:ignore: Actix tokio rolldice println eprintln
+cSpell:ignore: Actix eprintln println rolldice tokio
 weight: 10
 ---

 This page will show you how to get started with OpenTelemetry in Rust.

 You will learn how you can instrument a simple Rust application, in such a way that [traces][] are emitted to the console.

 ## Prerequisites